Logan-Lin/quartz-blog/content/ai-system/high-availability.md

 In the industry, "five nines" (99.999% availability) is often called the gold standard.
 It sounds impressive to promise your users less than 6 minutes of downtime per year.
 Some critical systems, like emergency services, air traffic control, or financial trading platforms, really need this level of reliability.

-But, even [Google's senior vice president for operations has publicly stated](https://iamondemand.com/blog/high-availability-of-your-cloud-expectations/), "We don't believe Five 9s is attainable in a commercial service, if measured correctly."
+But even [Google's senior vice president for operations has publicly stated](https://iamondemand.com/blog/high-availability-of-your-cloud-expectations/), "We don't believe Five 9s is attainable in a commercial service, if measured correctly."
 Why?
 Because achieving five nines requires several things.
 You need redundant systems at every level with no single points of failure.
 You need automatic failover mechanisms that work flawlessly.
 You need 24/7 monitoring and on-call engineering teams.
-You need geographic distribution to survive datacenter outages.
+You need geographic distribution to survive data center outages.
 And you need extensive testing and disaster recovery procedures.

 The cost grows very quickly with each additional nine.
 Going from 99.9% to 99.99% might double your infrastructure costs.
 Going from 99.99% to 99.999% might triple them again.
 For most services, especially AI systems that aren't mission-critical, this investment doesn't make business sense.